Average U.S. rates on fixed mortgages eased slightly this week, remaining near historic lows.

-Average U.S. rates on fixed mortgages rose this week with the spring home-buying season beginning.
+Average U.S. rates on fixed mortgages rose slightly this week, reversing a five-week downward trend.

-Average U.S. rates on fixed mortgages declined this week, edging closer to historically low levels as the spring home-buying season has gotten off to a slow start.
+Average U.S. rates on fixed mortgages this week fell for a second straight week as the spring home-buying season has gotten off to a slow start.